alexfmpe/beam/docs/index.md

 ```

 !!! note "Note"
-    the commit will need to be changed to whatever the latest commit of master is,
+    The commit will need to be changed to whatever the latest commit of master is,
     or whichever commit you want to build from even.

 and add the following to your `.cabal` file, in the `build-depends` section: